Antvirf/stui/README.md

     ```
     <!-- REPLACE_SHORTCUTS_END -->

-4. Configuring `stui` using a config file - pass in `-config-dir` argument or create a `.yaml`/`.yml` file in the default location `/home/$USER/.config/stui.d./`.
-Files are processed in alphabetical order.
+4. Configuring `stui` using a config file - pass in `-config-dirs` argument or create a `.yaml`/`.yml` files in the default locations of `/etc/stui.d/` or `/home/$USER/.config/stui.d./`.
+Directories are processed in the given order.
+Files within each directory are processed in alphabetical order.
+Later files take precedence.
 Please note that plugin configs are **concatenated**, not merged.

     - Any command line arguments can be configured in the file, under the `argumentOptions` key.
 See example below.
     - For plugins: